jfspencer/scripture-tag/DATA_FLOW.md

    └→ Smooth 60fps scrolling

 4. User searches for specific annotation
-   └→ Dexie query with index:
+   └→ SQLite query with JSON functions:
-      db.annotations.where('tokenIds').equals(tokenId)
+      SELECT * FROM annotations
+      WHERE EXISTS (SELECT 1 FROM json_each(token_ids) WHERE value = ?)
-   └→ Fast retrieval even with thousands of records
+   └→ Fast retrieval even with thousands of records (OPFS = ~10-50x faster)
 ```

 ## State Management Flow